j-james/math/calculus/3-1-2-definition-of-the-derivative.md

 {% include mathjax.html %}

-# Definition of the Derivative and Differentiability
+# 3-1 and 3-2 Definition of the Derivative and Differentiability

 ## Learning Targets